On March 6, in what she calls a "childhood dream," Ms. Horowitz returns to Kepler's, to read from and sign her own novel.

 "I'm a huge fan of very intricate plotting and plot twists," she says

-And so, it seems, it turns out that this story has a happy ending.
+So it turns out that there's a happy ending to this story.
 The little girl who said she always "knew I was going to be a writer," is exactly that.